lightstep/terraform-provider-lightstep/docs/index.md

 - **api_key** (String) Lightstep organization api key.
 If not set, the provider will use the environment variable set in `api_key_env_var`.
 - **api_key_env_var** (String) Environment variable to use when looking up the API Key.
-- **environment** (String) The name of the Lightstep environment, must be one of: staging, meta, public.